Build strong, powerful quads for movement, strength and balance

 Quads (quadriceps) workouts target the front of the thighs and are essential for nearly every lower body movement.
 From squats and lunges to cycling and jumping, strong quads provide the force and control needed for powerful, safe motion.
 In these workouts, you’ll combine compound lifts like barbell squats and leg presses with isolation exercises such as leg extensions.
 Whether you’re training for strength, size, or athletic performance, your quads play a central role.

-Workout 1 Quads (Strength & Size Foundation)
+Workout 1 Quads (Foundational Strength & Mass)

 Bodyweight Squat